Begonias for Sun or Shade

 BADA BOOM Waxleaf Begonia Seeds Begonia semperflorens

 Compact, 8-10 inch tall, bronze leaf begonias flower 1-2 weeks earlier than other leading begonia varieties.
 Continue to bloom heavily until hard frost.
 Bada Boom begonias are easy to grow.
 Plants will thrive in both sun or light shade, in moist or dry soil.
-Bada Boom begonias are ideal choices for mass planting, especially in your difficult to plan beds that receive both hot sun and shade.
-Plants create an elegant appearance in containers.
+Bada Boom begonias are an ideal choice for mass planting, especially in beds that receive both hot sun and shade.
+Plants bring an elegant appearance to containers.

 BADA BOOM MIX Waxleaf Begonia